devusSs/steamquery/README.md

 ## Further features (soonTM)

 - automatically query items from Steam inventories
-- use Steam's API to query server status
 - automatically query items from Google sheets to make use of config easier